Apple's iPhone 5 bigger, faster but lacks "wow"

 Available for pre-order on Friday starting from $199 with a data plan, the iPhone 5 comes with Apple's newest "A6" processor, which executives said runs twice as fast as the previous generation.
 It will pack three microphones -- enhancing built-in voice assistant Siri -- and an 8 megapixel camera that can take panoramic views.

-It will hitch a ride on the three largest U.S. carriers: Verizon Wireless, AT&T Inc, and Sprint.
+It will hitch a ride on the three largest U.S. carriers: Verizon Wireless (VZ.N), AT&T Inc (T.N), and Sprint (S.N).

 One popular enhancement was improved battery endurance -- the iPhone 5 can support eight hours of 4G Web browsing, the company said.